Cybersecurity specialist job growth shows no signs of slowing. It’s a rewarding and lucrative position, putting you on a path to a fulfilling career.

 A cyber security career lets you apply your aptitude for technology by defending people, companies, non-profits, and government agencies from harm.
 You also have the opportunity to do all this while making a comfortable income.

-Depending on the position, median salaries range from $75,000 to $135,000.
 While the competition for these jobs is growing, so is the demand.
-The U.S. Bureau of Labor Statistics projects a 32 percent increase in job outlook for cybersecurity roles such as information security analysts.
+The U.S. Bureau of Labor Statistics projects a 29 percent increase in job outlook for cybersecurity roles such as information security analysts.
+The 2024 median pay for this role is $124,910 per year.

 Cybersecurity Specialist Career Path

 This need for cybersecurity experts is driven by economic necessity and hackers’ unrelenting attempts to expose and obtain sensitive information.
-A 2019 IBM report shows that the average data breach costs $3.92 million.
-In 2018, more than 6,500 data breaches exposed over 5 billion records.
+A 2025 IBM report shows that the average data breach costs $4.4 million.
+In 2024, more than 3,000 data breaches impacted over 1.2 million victims in the United States.
 The United States experienced nearly 35 percent of those breaches—more than any other country—with 2.2 billion records exposed.

 If deterring these attacks and working with cutting-edge technology sounds appealing, you can play a vital role in protecting both a company’s bottom line and the data of people just like you.